kuprik23/james/README.md

 ---

-**CYBERCAT - Protecting Systems for Generations to Come**

-*Copyright © 2025 Emersa Ltd. All Rights Reserved.
-Made in California, USA 🇺🇸*
+CYBERCAT - Protecting Systems for Generations to Come Copyright © 2025 Emersa Ltd. All Rights Reserved.
+Made in California, USA